nicopunzi/tictactoe/README.md

 - Mysql

 ## Sending Requests
-You can send POST requests to the URL below using environments like **Postman.**
+You can send requests to the URL below using environments like **Postman.**

 **Requests**